e2b-dev/e2b-cookbook/examples/browsecli-in-e2b/README.md

 ## How it works

-1. `index.ts` (on your machine) creates a sandbox from the `browsecli-sandbox` template (Node + the `browse` CLI, no browser) and injects `BROWSERBASE_API_KEY` into the sandbox's environment.
+1. `index.ts` (on your machine) creates a sandbox from the `browsecli-sandbox` template (Node + the `browse` CLI, no browser) and injects two env vars into the
+   sandbox: `BROWSERBASE_API_KEY` (so `browse` can authenticate) and `BROWSE_SESSION=agent` (so every `browse` call runs remotely and shares one browser session — no `--remote`/`--session` flags needed).
 2. It runs an AI SDK agent loop on the host.
 The agent's single `bash` tool sends each command to the sandbox via `sandbox.commands.run(command)`.
-3. The agent runs `browse open '<url>' --remote --session agent`, `browse get markdown body --session agent`, etc. Each call drives a remote Browserbase browser; the browser never runs in the sandbox.
+3. The agent has a minimal system prompt: it learns the CLI on its own by running `browse --help`, then drives the remote Browserbase browser with plain commands like `browse open '<url>'` and `browse get markdown body`.
+Thanks to the env vars, those calls run remotely and persist across steps with no extra flags; the browser never runs in the sandbox.
 4. The agent prints a `FINAL ANSWER` summarizing what it found.

 ## Files